Eva Trout (novel): Plot summary

 The novel opens with Eva's excursion to a lake in the neighbourhood of Larkins where she is staying as a paying guest since her father's death.
 The lady of Larkins, Iseult Arble, is a former teacher of Eva's whom Eva is very fond of during the school days.
 However, Eva does not presently fancy the Arbles' guardianship and often travels to the Danceys' house where she can enjoy the company of Catrina, Henry, Andrew and Louise Dancey.

 In the first section, readers get to know the two schools Eva went to as a young girl.
-The first school, owned by her father Willy Trout and administered by Constantine's lover Kenneth, is one of the rare places where Eva feels at home but it also has a traumatic effect on her insofar as Eva's roommate Elsinore attempts to commit suicide by drowning herself in the lake.
+The first school, owned by her father Willy Trout and administered by Constantine's lover Kenneth, is one of the rare places where Eva feels at home but it also has a traumatic effect on her insofar as Eva's roommate Elsinore attempts to take her own life by drowning herself in the lake.

 It is in the second school that Eva meets Iseult Smith from whom she receives the attention she has craved all her life.
 As Eva approaches her 25th birthday after which she will be able to access the fortune her father left behind, both the Arbles and her legal guardian Constantine Ormeau question her capacity to take care of herself and her wealth.
 To escape the confining guardianship of both Iseult and Constantine, Eva rents a house in Kent.
 In a conversation with Iseult at Cathay, Eva tells her that she is to give birth to her baby and flees to America where she would purchase a child to make up for her lie.
 By Eva's departure time, Iseult already suspects a sexual relationship between her husband Eric and Eva and she cannot help thinking that the father of Eva's child is Eric.
 This suspicion leads to the dissolution of the Arbles' household.